harrtho/alfred-workflow/README_PYPI.rst

-A helper library for writing `Alfred 2, 3 and 4`_ workflows.
+A helper library for writing `Alfred 4 and 5`_ workflows.

-Supports macOS 10.7+ and Python 2.7 (Alfred 3 is 10.9+/2.7 only).
+Supports macOS Catalina and Python 3.7+.

 Alfred-Workflow is designed to take the grunt work out of writing a workflow.